-The Republican Basin NRDs continued to partner with wildlife-focused organizations on projects to benefit habitat and wildlife interests in the Basin in 2022.
-Upper Republican NRD has opened approximately 2,500 acres it owns near the Rock Creek Augmentation project in Dundy County to public hunting and manages the property to successfully reestablish native grass on formerly irrigated cropland.
-Upper Republican also partnered with Ducks Unlimited to acquire a 55-acre wetland in Chase County that is open to the public and managed cooperatively with the Natural Resources Conservation Service.
-Middle Republican NRD conducts efforts through the N-CORPE Augmentation Project including public outreach, public hunting, and funding opportunities for improvements.
-"Planting for Pheasants Forever" plantings are provided by the NRD, and the District also participates in the NRCS Regional Conservation Partnership Program (RCPP) Nebraska Forest Service Project.
+The Republican Basin NRDs continued to partner with wildlife-focused organizations on projects to benefit habitat and wildlife interests in the Basin in 2023.
+Upper, Middle, and Lower Republican NRDs conducted efforts through the N-CORPE Augmentation Project (N-CORPE) including public outreach, habitat improvement, and funding opportunities for improvements.
+N-CORPE partnered with UNL on a bat study and wildlife occupancy study.
+The NRDs also conduct tours of the N-CORPE property.

+"Planting for Pheasants Forever" plantings are provided by Middle Republican NRD, and the District also participates in the NRCS Regional Conservation Partnership Program (RCPP) Nebraska Forest Service Project.

 Lower Republican NRD continues to support Nebraska Game and Parks Commission (NGPC) through the lease of office space.
 Lower Republican NRD provides cost sharing on corners for wildlife.

+Upper Republican NRD encouraged Southwest Weed Management District to fund tree, weed and brush removal at the Rock Creek Fish hatchery in Dundy County that is owned and operated by NGPC.
+The district worked cooperatively with NGPC to define the project scope.
+The project is intended to improve hatchery operations flow within Rock Creek, a tributary of the Republican River.
 The NRDs also provide support to the Twin Valley Weed Management and Southwest Weed Management Districts for the removal of invasive vegetation throughout the Basin, as described under Action Items 4.1.3 and 4.2.1.